Lanie-Carmelo/latex-apa7-presentation-template/PRESENTATION-README.md

 ### Notes Not Showing

-Check line 77 in `presentation.tex`:
+Check lines 104 and 107 in `presentation.tex`:

 ```latex
 \setbeameroption{show notes}  % Should be active for notes version